Magic: The Gathering Changed My Life

 Today

 Years have gone by, and with them several blocks and core sets.
 I’ve quit and rejoined the game a couple more times in between.
 I’m playing again now and still really enjoying it.
 I’m still meeting new friends and learning new tactics.
 The game has gotten bigger and more expensive, but it’s still the complicated, competitive, quirky game I fell in love with.
-The artwork has even gotten cooler over the years.
+The artwork even got cooler over the years.

-And I want to take a moment to thank all the older, wiser guys that treated me with respect and kindness.
+I want to take a moment to thank the older, wiser guys that treated me with respect and kindness.
 I’ve lost touch with most of you, but I know you’re out there somewhere and probably still playing.

-And, even though I’m sometimes still mad at them for how they handle Mythic Rares… thanks Wizards of the Coast, too.
+Even though I’m sometimes still mad at them for how they handle Mythic Rares… thanks Wizards of the Coast, too.